Changochen/slide-to-video/README.md

 slide-to-video --model local --slide example/slide.pdf --script example/script.txt --voice example/sample.mp3 --output-dir output
 ```

+After a few seconds, you will see a video file `output.mp4` in the `output` directory.

 ## Cached Regeneration
 After generating the video, the output directory will contain a `project.yaml` file, which helps skip the generation of unchanged content.
 If inputs remain the same, the tool skips the video generation process.